near/docs/docs/2.build/2.smart-contracts/quickstart.md

 ## Create a Testnet Account

-Now that we know the contract is passing the tests, let's create a testnet account in which to deploy the contract.
+Now that you know the contract is passing the tests, let's create a `testnet` account in which to deploy the contract.

 While there are different ways to create accounts in NEAR, in this quickstart we will use the `cargo-near` tool to create a new random [`named account`](/concepts/protocol/account-id).